ClaudioMartino/IIIF-Downloader/README.md

 ## Advanced usage

 You can include the library in your project and run more complicated tasks.
+You can set what level of log messages you want to record.
 Have a look at the example directory.

 ## Testings